fossas/spectrometer/docs/strategies/dart.md

   flutter: ">=1.16.0"
 ```

-After which, dependencies can be inspected using `dart pub deps -s compact`, or `dart pub deps --json` command.
+After which, dependencies can be inspected using `dart pub deps -s compact`.

 ```text
 Dart SDK 2.14.0-301.0.dev